curbengh/curbengh.github.io/source/_posts/facebook-instagram-whatsapp-china.md

 You can roll your own VPN if you don't trust commercial provider.
 [Algo](https://github.com/trailofbits/algo) is a bunch of scripts put together to make it much easier for you to do that.
 With Algo, you can either set up a home server which is least likely to get blocked, or you can use cloud providers if you don't want to mess around with port forwarding.
 Several cloud providers offer a free trial, usually with some limitations like traffic limit.
 The limit is not too bad, for example, Amazon EC2 offers 15GB/month.
 Obviously, this limit doesn't apply in a home server.

 In my experience, despite Algo's effort, I still think it's much harder than using a commercial VPN provider.
-This is not Algo's fault actually.
+This is not Algo's fault per se.
 Setting up an EC2 account is too complicated than it should, and the complex Amazon cloud ecosystem is not helping.

 Anyhow, for best results with Algo, I recommend using multiple cloud providers in multiple locations, in case one of them is blocked.

+Edit: An alternative to Algo is [Streisand](https://github.com/StreisandEffect/streisand), which may (or may not, I haven't try) be easier to use.